jvlmdr/jack.valmadre.net/notes/_posts/2020-01-06-sample-smooth-paths.md

 This can be avoided if we are willing to instead consider sampling _periodic_ smooth paths.
 Since all the matrices become circulant, they can be diagonalized using the DFT.

-For engineers, the diagonalization is hiding in the familiar convolution identity.
+For engineers like me, the diagonalization is hiding in the familiar convolution identity.
 Let $Y$ denote the matrix which corresponds to circular convolution with a signal $y$.

 $$ Y x = y \star x $$